Iterative Motion Editing with Natural Language: Evaluation

 \subsection{Qualitative Evaluation}

-To qualitatively assess how well our system meets our goals, we used it to edit a variety of motions using plain-text.
-In Figures~\ref{system} and~\ref{fig:motion_variations_single}, and our Supplemental Materials, we demonstrate how our system can produce a variety of motion edits from a single plain-text instruction that are true to the editing intention, preserve qualities of the original motion, and are overall plausible.
-Our examples span a diverse set of motions, e.g., kicking, jumping, dance, as well as various editing phrases and intents.
-Our primary goal, though, is to support iterative editing: see Figures~\ref{fig:banner} and~\ref{fig:iterative_balance} for examples.
-Notice how instructions can be used to break complex goals into step-by-step instructions in Figure~\ref{fig:iterative_balance}.
-In Figure~\ref{fig:banner}, we show how instructions can be conversational: the LLM can use conversation history as context so even extremely ambiguous instructions like ``higher" can be executed.
+We used our system to edit a variety of motions using natural language.
+In Figures~\ref{system} and~\ref{fig:edits_qual}, and our Supplemental Materials, we demonstrate how on a per-edit basis, the system can handle a range of editing intents, and produce a variety of motions that are faithful to the edit, preserve qualities of the original motion, and are visually plausible.
+Our primary goal, though, is to provide a conversational interface supporting iterative editing; we show results of iterative editing sessions in Figure~\ref{fig:banner} and in the accompanying video.
+In these examples, instructions are used to progressively refine the character's motion, break complex goals into step-by-step instructions, and also clarify or adjust editing intent during the refinement process.